singharaj-usai/singharaj-usai/README.md

 </p>

 ## Welcome! 👋
 Thank you for visiting my GitHub profile!
-I'm an aspiring Web & App developer with a strong passion for creating innovative and user-friendly online experiences.
+I'm an aspiring Web & App developer with a passion in creating innovative and user-friendly online experiences.
 In 2023, I made the decision to try to make a career transition from a social media creator to the tech industry.
-With a background as a social media creator, I bring a unique perspective to my development work, focusing on delivering engaging and impactful experiences.
+With a background in social media, I bring a unique perspective to my work delivering engaging and impactful experiences.

 ## Skills and Expertise 🚀
-I have developed a diverse skill set over the years, combining technical expertise with creative abilities.
+I have developed a diverse skill set over the years, bringing technical expertise with creative abilities.
 Some of my core competencies include:

 * Full-stack web and app development using JavaScript, PHP, and Lua
-* Professional proficiency in Adobe Photoshop & Illustrator for design and graphics
+* Professional proficiency with thumbnails and banners using Adobe Photoshop & Illustrator
-* Experience with video editing using softwares like Magix Vegas Pro and Adobe Premiere Pro
+* Experience with video production editing using softwares like Magix Vegas Pro and Adobe Premiere Pro
 * Social media marketing and personal branding strategies
 * Continuous learning and exploration of new skills

 ## Current Projects and Repositories 🔭

-Please note the public repositories currently visible on my profile showcase my work when I did a coding bootcamp to try to get into the tech industry.
-As I continue to grow and advance in my career, I will gradually replace them with original projects that highlight my evolving knowledge and skills.
+Please note the public repositories currently visible on my profile showcase my work when I did a coding bootcamp.
+As I continue to grow and advance, I will gradually replace them with original projects that highlight my evolving knowledge and skills.

 ## Tech Stacks 💻